dreamers1337/Solana-Memecoin-Trading-Bot-Rugpull/README.md

 RugIt is a desktop application built for Solana memecoins Rugpull tools, A complete set ready to use released.

+Made For Launching Coins On Pump.fun And Raydium DEX.

 Note: it may display a security warning when opening the application since there were some unsigned builds in the progress of applications building.

 ---